Skip to content

 Harsh Patil

 Harish Patel is an Indian actor, best known for Tamil cinema.
 Harish Patel began their career in 1985.
-With 30 credits to their name and an average audience rating of 6.0, Harish Patel remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Harish Patel remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Harish Patel's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits